-Foreigner asks if Milo is 'national drink', gets lots of responses: 'Milo is life'.
+Maltese man in S'pore asks if Milo is 'national drink', gets lots of responses: 'Milo is life'

-A foreign influencer took to TikTok to ask why Milo can be found "everywhere" in Singapore — and netizens got all fired up to tell him why.
+A Maltese man asked why Milo can be found "everywhere" in Singapore — and netizens got all fired up to tell him.

-The clip, uploaded on Dec 8, has since garnered over 67,000 views and more than 560 comments as of press time.
+The clip, uploaded on Dec 8, has since garnered over 67,000 views and more than 560 comments.

 'Comfort drink'